 - 1(a) Few candidates were able to provide a precise definition, with the majority confusing returns to scale with returns to a variable factor. - 1(b) The majority of candidates did not appear to recognize that all inputs were increasing at the same rate, while this rate (the percentage increase) changed as the level of inputs increased.
-Most of the students who attempted to use the data to illustrate the concept referred to the absolute increases in output rather than the percentage increases.

-- 1(c)(i) Although a significant minority of candidates recognized that marginal revenue is zero when total revenue is maximized, the majority did not. - 1(c)(ii) Generally answered well, although a significant proportion of candidates gave the total revenue figure rather than the marginal revenue, or omitted the dollar sign and so were penalized. - 1(c)(iii) Although stronger candidates coped well with this question, a large number of scripts multiplied the total revenue (300) by the level of output (2) to arrive at an incorrect total revenue.
-Several candidates provided an answer of \$20, that is, a "per unit profit" rather than simply profit. - 1(d) Many candidates provided an answer of \$24, neglecting to divide by the change in quantity.
-Weaker candidates struggled to provide or apply a formula. - 1(e) A significant number of candidates made simple errors with elasticity calculations, such as inverting the formula, miscalculating percentages or expressing their answer as a percentage. - 1(f) Responses to this question were almost without exception very weak.
+Most of the students who attempted to use the data to illustrate the concept referred to the absolute increases in output rather than the percentage increases. - 1(c)(i) Although a significant minority of candidates recognized that marginal revenue is zero when total revenue is maximized, the majority did not. - 1(c)(ii) Generally answered well, although a significant proportion of candidates gave the total revenue figure rather than the marginal revenue, or omitted the \$ sign and so were penalized. - 1(c)(iii) Although stronger candidates coped well with this question, a large number of scripts multiplied the total revenue (300) by the level of output (2) to arrive at an incorrect total revenue.
+Several candidates provided an answer of \$20, ie a "per unit profit" rather than simply profit. - 1(d) Many candidates provided an answer of \$24, neglecting to divide by the change in quantity.
+Weaker candidates struggled to provide or apply a formula. - 1(e) Despite the fact that elasticity calculations have appeared in several previous papers, a significant number of candidates continue to make simple errors such as inverting the formula or miscalculating percentages.
+A significant number of candidates expressed their answer as a percentage. - 1(f) Responses to this question were almost without exception very weak.
 Some candidates explained that a fall in price would reduce revenue if demand is price inelastic, but offered little else.
 It was rare to see a response which explained why profit can always be increased by raising price when demand is price inelastic.
-A very small number of candidates were correct in explaining that if marginal revenue is negative, and since marginal cost cannot be negative, profit cannot be maximized. - 1(g) Generally well-answered, although some candidates referred to "different products" rather than "differentiated products".
+A very small number of candidates had been well-prepared, explaining that if marginal revenue is negative, and since marginal cost cannot be negative, profit cannot be maximized. - 1(g) Generally well-answered, although some candidates referred to "different products" rather than "differentiated products".
 A small number of candidates confused monopolistic competition with monopoly. - 1(h) Generally well answered.
 A common error was to provide a "per unit" answer of \$4. - 1(i) The majority of candidates were able to explain the exit of some loss-making firms.
 However, many scripts then referred to "a fall in average cost" as the reason why AR = AC in the long run.
-A small number of candidates wrote that the firm would need to eliminate losses by the application of appropriate marketing strategies. - 1(j) Most candidates were able to state the condition for allocative efficiency, but struggled to show that since MR must equal MC for maximum profit and P>MR, since demand is negatively sloped, then P>MC, so allocative efficiency cannot be achieved.
+A small number of candidates wrote that the firm would need to eliminate losses by the application of appropriate marketing strategies. - 1(j) Most candidates were able to state the condition for allocative efficiency, but struggled to show that since MR must equal MC for maximum profit and P>MR, since demand is negatively sloped, then P>MC, so allocative efficiency cannot be achieved)